- Julius Kob

 The University of Edinburgh Graduate School of Social and Political Science Special Award 2017 (2017-2019)

-Management Consultant (corporate ethnographies; developing IT-based performance management systems; executive HR and organisational strategy projects); self-employed (ongoing since 2014)
+Management Consultant (corporate ethnographies; developing IT-based performance management systems; executive HR and organisational strategy projects); freelance (ongoing since 2014)

 Head of Product Development (qualitative methods tools for recruiting and performance management); Referenzcheck GmbH, Hamburg (2016 - 2018)